Epsilon User's Manual and Reference >

 with that name.
 The file associated with the current buffer becomes

 that file, so subsequent uses of the save-file command will write

 the buffer to that file without asking for a file name.
 See also

-Epsilon writes the file using the same line termination rules as it
+Epsilon writes the file using the same line termination rules and

-set-line-translate command.
-With a numeric prefix argument, the
+commands.
+With a numeric prefix argument, the write-file command

-write-file command first asks for a new translation rule.
+first asks for a new translation rule and encoding.